Published on | by35

 Rigid big toe.
 That’s what hallux rigidus means.
 My sincerest condolences if you’ve been diagnosed with this arthritic condition–I know too well the pain and discomfort it can cause.
 Take a minute to read through our comprehensive article on both hallux limitus and rigidus to understand the condition better.
 Chances are your doctor prescribed a thick, rigid-sole shoe for good reason–it will help protect the big toe joint from over-flexing during the stride causing further erosion and pain.
 While this type of shoe can bring relief, the news can be discouraging when you have a closet full of dainty flats and elegant heels.
 But do not despair, the Barking Dog dug up six finds for your perusal (plus a few bonus picks at the end).

-With spring around the corner, I wanted to include this pop-of-sunshine slide by Dansko.
 Maci’s leather-wrapped 2.5″ block heel with 1″ platform is as on-trend as it is foot-friendly.
 A contoured footbed provides good arch support while a memory-foam footbed cushions from heel to toe.
 I like the thick wood-grain outsole with a slight rocker effect to protect the painful big toe.
-Find the Dansko Maci from the Madeira collection in euro sizes 36-42 for $139.95 at Dansko.com, Zappos, Nordstrom, and The Walking Company.
+Find the Dansko Maci from the Madeira collection in euro sizes 36-42 for $139.95 at Zappos, Nordstrom, Amazon, and The Walking Company.
+For a closed-toe version of the Maci, consider the Malin.
+Good news!
+Dansko just released a similar style with a back strap called the Madalyn!

 Do you have hallux rigidus?
 Which shoes have helped you get through your day pain free?
 Leave a comment and let us know.
 Also, take a look at our “shoes for hallux rigidus” category for more comfortable options.